Arpita31/LeoZenbot/README.md

-A Discord Bot
+LeoZen Bot | A Discord bot to greet member.

-* To greet members in a discord server.
+* Tech: Python, Discord API, web scraping
 * Sends welcome texts in DM to the new users.
 * Greets the existing users in the discord server.
+* According to user response the bot web scrapes the zenquotes.io website.
+* Display a suitable quote

 ## Process on developer portal :-